docker/docs/deploy/rbac/usermgmt-create-subjects.md

 ### Create users manuallly

 New users are assigned a default permission level so that they can access the cluster.
 To extend a user's default permissions, add them to a team and [create grants](/deploy/rbac/usermgmt-grant-permissions/).
-You can optionally grant them UCP administrator permissions.
+You can optionally grant them Docker EE administrator permissions.

-To manally create users in UCP:
+To manally create users in the Docker EE UI:

 1. Navigate to the **Users** page.
 2. Click **Create User**.